debbiswal/Tech-BITE/Topics/Git/Art-3/submodule.md

 Output :
 <span style="color:#04aeae">branches  config  description  HEAD  hooks  index  info  logs  objects  packed-refs  refs</span></code></pre>

 We can see here that , there is a folder *TextFileLogger* .
-And it has all ncessary files & folders to represent the *TextFileLogger* repo.
+And it has all necessary files & folders to represent the *TextFileLogger* repo.

 Now  , Lets push the changes :
 <pre class="highlight"><code>[Customer/.git/modules/TextFileLogger]$ cd ../../..